SidRoberts/centum/docs/router/dynamic-urls.md

 You can also extend this list with your own custom types by using [Replacements](replacements.md).

-For example, reusing the `PostController` from earlier, you can restrict the `{id}` parameter so it only matches numeric values:
+For example, this route definition ensures that only valid numeric IDs are passed to the controller, so URLs like `/post/1`, `/post/2`, and `/post/42` will match, but `/post/abc` will not:

 ```php
 use App\Web\Controllers\PostController;